 The Family1st GPS trackers are compact, convenient, and pleasant to carry.

-All the capabilities mentioned above, plus the most advanced waterproof magnetic case on the market, ensure your child’s safety.
+All the capabilities mentioned above, plus the most advanced magnetic case on the market, ensure your child’s safety.
 You don’t need to be there with your children to protect them.
 Your youngster can now confidently and safely explore the world using the Family1st GPS tracker.